datapackage-examples/simple-graph-spec/README.md

   </tbody>
 </table>

-You can define multiple views for your Data Package.
-For example, to display line graph as presented above, we defined graph `type` to be a `line`
+You can define multiple views for your dataset.
+For example, to display line graph as presented above, we defined graph `type` to be a `line`:

 ```
   ...